 The original form must be signed by the instructor and the student, after which a copy is filed in the office of the unit that offered the course.
 Both the instructor and student should retain copies of the approved agreement.
 Once the specified due date in the contract has passed, the instructor will grade the work submitted by the student and submit a grade change form to the Registrar's Office.

-For graduate students, any grade of Incomplete becomes a permanent “I” on their transcript if a grade is not assigned within one regular semester following the due date listed in the Incomplete Contract.
-Fulfilling the requirements of the Incomplete Contract does not guarantee that student will receive maximum credit for the assignment(s) or the course.
-Failure to fulfill the requirements of the Incomplete Contract without any “re-negotiation” or approval from the instructor will result in the student’s “I” grade changing to the grade earned in the course with the missing assignments factored into the final grade.
+Outcome 2: Failure to fulfill the requirements of the Incomplete Contract without any “re-negotiation” or approval from the instructor may result in the student’s “I” grade changing to the grade earned in the course with the missing assignments factored into the final grade.

 Students eligible for graduation may elect to graduate with Incomplete grades as a part of their permanent academic record, if those courses are not required for graduation.
 Following degree conferral, Incomplete grades may not be changed.

 In order to earn credit for courses with permanent Incomplete or Fail grades, students must re-enroll and repeat the course.
 NAU does not use Incomplete grades in calculating grade point averages.

 A Personalized Learning graduate student, who, for any reason, is unable to complete course requirements during his or her subscription period, will automatically receive an incomplete grade "I".
 In order for the Incomplete grade to be replaced with a grade for a completed course, coursework must be completed within one calendar year from the end of the subscription in which the “I” grade was posted.